zrythm/zrythm/CONTRIBUTING.md

     gcovr -r . --html -o coverage.html

+# Translations
+To collect all translatable filenames into `po/POTFILES`, generate the POT file and update the PO files, use

+    ninja -C build collect-translatables zrythm-pot zrythm-update-po

 # OBS Packaging
 Binary packages are created on [OBS (Open Build System)](https://build.opensuse.org/package/show/home:alextee/zrythm#) using git hooks.
 See the [README](git-packaging-hooks/README.md) in git-packaging-hooks and the `packaging` branch.